Orthogonal-Research-Lab/Proposals/Physical Intelligence mini-grant/README.md

 * precursor call: Agency in the Physical World -- [RFP](https://fqxi.org/grants/large/awardees/list/2018).

 Potential Questions:
 How does the physical world shape intelligence (cognition) and intelligent-like processes (embryogenesis)?

 A Theory of Physical Intelligence (PI):

-Intelligence is an emergent property of complex systems; three main mechanisms: connectivity, adjacency, and constraints.

-1) connectivity: interactions between individual units.
-Interactivity between individual units and environment.

-2) adjacency: patterns of connectivity important.
-How long is the path between x and y?
-What is the adjacent possible for any position in the network?

-3) constraints: connectivity dead-ends, regions of connectivity that are too sparse (signal loss) or too dense (signal noise), geometric barriers.

 Proprioceptive/Haptic function as a metaphor: